Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The cause of polyarticular arthralgias may be arthritis or extra-articular disorders (for example, rheumatic polymyalgia and fibromyalgia).
+Polyarticular arthralgias can be caused by arthritis or extra-articular disorders (eg, polymyalgia rheumatica and fibromyalgia).

-Arthritis can be inflammatory and non-inflammatory (eg, osteoarthritis).
-With inflammatory arthritis, only peripheral joints or peripheral joints with axial joints can be involved in the process.
-Inflammatory arthritis, accompanied by a lesion of not more than 4 joints, is referred to as peripheral oligoarthritis.
-The involvement of more than 4 joints in the process is called peripheral polyarthritis.
+Arthritis can be inflammatory and non-inflammatory (for example, osteoarthrosis).
+Inflammatory arthritis can involve either only peripheral joints or peripheral joints together with axial ones.
+Inflammatory arthritis accompanied by damage to no more than 4 joints is called peripheral oligoarthritis.
+Involvement of more than 4 joints is called peripheral polyarthritis.
 Each of them has its own distinctive characteristics.

-Often arthritis is transient and resolved by itself or their manifestations may not meet the criteria of any particular pathology; in such cases, treatment can be initiated on the basis of a preliminary diagnosis.
+Often arthritis is transient and resolves on its own or its manifestations may not meet the criteria of any specific pathology; in such cases, treatment can be started based on a preliminary diagnosis.
 For all atypical and unclear

 The most common causes of polyarthritis